Dybondzy/Communications_Authority/README.md

 ...

 ## Questions to Investigate During Project
-What spectrums are licesed in the USA but in Ghana
+What spectrums are licesed in the USA but not in Ghana

 ## Roles